iTwin/bis-schemas/Domains/Core/BisCore.remarks.md

 Marked as "Sealed" because JsonProperties will be used to persist data.
 This allows a single instance to "morph" between a DgnV8 render material and a future PBR material.

+### RenderTimeline

+This information used to be stored within the `DisplayStyle` but was refactored out as a separate element for efficiency and reuse purposes.

 ### SectionLocationUsesCategorySelector

 See [SectionLocation.CategorySelector ECNavigationProperty](#SectionLocation) ECNavigationProperty